GodotSteam/GodotSteam/README.md

 # Godot Steam for Godot 2
 Steam API for the Godot game engine (versions 2 to 2.1.4).
 For the Windows, Linux, and Mac platforms.

+- View the GodotSteam for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3
-View the GodotSteam for GDNative here: https://github.com/Gramps/GodotSteam/tree/gdnative
+- View the GodotSteam for GDNative here: https://github.com/Gramps/GodotSteam/tree/gdnative

 **THIS VERSION IS NOT COMPATIBLE WITH GODOT 3.
 There is a separate experimental branch for Godot 3.** This master branch will eventually be replaced with Godot Steam for Godot 3 once that version hits release.
 This version will be pushed to a Godot 2 branch at that point.